rougier/from-python-to-numpy/07-beyond-numpy.rst

 simple generator might do the job.

-Numpy & co
+NumPy & co
 ----------

-Beyond numpy, there are several other Python packages that are worth a look because they address similar yet different class of problems using different technology (compilation, virtual machine, just in time compilation, GPU, compression, etc.).
+Beyond NumPy, there are several other Python packages that are worth a look because they address similar yet different class of problems using different technology (compilation, virtual machine, just in time compilation, GPU, compression, etc.).
 Depending on your specific problem and your hardware, one